 Pi's father owns a zoo where many beautiful and dangerous animals live and people come to view and experience their magnificence and diversity.
 But as his father also demonstrates to Pi as a small boy, the reality of the life of those animals is a very different reality from the one we experience.

 The juxtaposition of Pi's life at the zoo and his exploration of the divine in the different religions which surround him in Pondicherry suggests that perhaps the religions are also a place where we try to approach and experience another reality that is as fierce, incomprehensible, and majestically beautiful as the tiger: God.
+And as the movie moves into the extraordinarily wonderful theme, Pi is adrift on an infinite ocean that can both destroy him and enchant him with unimagined glory and splendor.

 In the end we are ourselves thrown into an overwhelmingly devastating and horrifying alternate description of the experience through which the boy had been forced to survive.
 And he asks us which story we prefer, the one with the tiger or the one without.
 It is the same, he says, with God.
 Another enigmatic statement with many possible and intriguing interpretations.